Kaamelott: Spin-off

 4 tie-in items (Arthur's Oghma amulet, a mug, a notebook, and a 2009 calendar) were premiums with the purchase of a "Menu Top" at the Quick hamburger chain in late 2008 and early 2009.

-On November 2, 2015, and after several years of conflict with the producer, Alexandre Astier announced the conflict over, and that his project of feature films - whose storyline would be following the sixth season - had started again.
+On 2 November 2015, after several years of conflict with the producer, Alexandre Astier announced that the conflict was over and that his project of feature films, whose storyline would follow the sixth season, had resumed.
 The shooting started in January 2019.